ryedin/site/_reference/cli-config-files.md

 It can be overridden by setting the `CONVOX_EMAIL` environment variable.

+The ID is for metrics and for the name of the CloudFormation stack.

+If not provided, a randomly generated string will be used.

 ### `~/.convox/rack`

 This file contains the organization and name of the active Rack.
 This is how `convox rack` determines which Rack you want to know about: